 Shutter is the other screenshot application that is available.
 Shutter has more options to choose from; you can do a full screen, the desktop, the window under the cursor, a specific window that is open, or a section.
 You can also crop, write on, highlight, add shapes and export the image you capture.
 This by far is a much more powerful tool.
 It created this manual.
 For more information on Shutter visithttp://shutter-project.org/preview/screenshots/.

 The Dock is a convenient place to put your favorite applications for easy access.
-To add or remove an icon from the dock, right-click (or click with two fingers on the touchpad) on a dock icon, and check the "Keep in Dock" checkbox that appears.
-Right-clicking on an icon sometimes displays other application options as well, such as the "New Document" option shown below.
+To add or remove an icon from the dock, right-click (or click with two fingers on the touchpad) on a dock icon, and click the "Add to Favorites" option that appears.
+Right-clicking on an icon sometimes displays other application options as well, such as the "New Document" option shown to the right.

 The system is designed to limit requests for a password as much as possible, however certain functions might still request one.
 If your laptop requests that you enter a password, the default password is "password" (without the quotation marks).